Can Leadership Skills Be Taught

 The Evidence: What Research and Practice Agree On

-None of this negates the role of natural strengths; rather it points to where effort yields the highest returns.
-The goal is not to turn everyone into the same kind of leader, but to help each person maximize their own leadership profile in ways that align with career goals and international opportunities.
+None of this negates the role of natural strengths; rather, it points to where effort yields the highest returns.
+The goal is not to turn everyone into the same kind of leader, but to help each person maximise their own leadership profile in ways that align with career goals and international opportunities.

 What “Teach” Means in Leadership Development